-The provisions of the Framework after its initial adoption by Council may only be varied or amended by written order of the General Manager.
+The provisions of the Framework after its initial adoption by Council may only be varied or amended by Council resolution.

 1.3 The Committee Constitutions

 Council sets out its delegation of the Committee in a Constitution formally adopted/amended at a formal meeting of Council.